DP-colorings of uniform hypergraphs and splittings of Boolean hypercube into faces: 2-DP-colorings

-A non $2$-proper colorable hypergraph corresponds to a covering consisting of faces which contain vertices $\overline{0}$ or $\overline{1}$.
-Therefore, any $k$-uniform hypergraph with $2^{k-1}$ edges is proper $2$-colorable.
-Moreover, by similar arguments we obtain that any $k$-uniform hypergraph with $s^{k-1}$ or less edges is proper $s$-colorable.
-There is a better bound for the case of proper colorings.
-Cherkashin and Kozik \cite{ChK} Radhakrishnan and Srinivasan \cite{RS} (for $s=2$) showed that any $k$-uniform hypergraph with $c(s)(\frac{k}{\ln k})^\frac{s-1}{s}s^{k-1}$ or less edges is proper $s$-colorable, where $c(s)>0$ does not depend on $k$ and $k$ is large enough.
+By definition a proper coloring of hypergraph is not contained monochromatic edges.
+Consequently, a non-$2$-proper colorable hypergraph corresponds to a covering of the hypercube consisting of faces which contain vertices $\overline{0}$ or $\overline{1}$.
+Therefore, each $k$-uniform hypergraph with $2^{k-1}$ edges is proper $2$-colorable.
+Moreover, by similar arguments we obtain that every $k$-uniform hypergraph with $s^{k-1}$ or less edges is proper $s$-colorable.
+A better bound for the case of proper colorings is known.
+Cherkashin and Kozik \cite{ChK} Radhakrishnan and Srinivasan \cite{RS} (for $s=2$) showed that any $k$-uniform hypergraph with $c(s)(\frac{k}{\ln k})^\frac{s-1}{s}s^{k-1}$ or less edges is proper $s$-colorable, where $c(s)>0$ does not depend on $k$ ($k$ is large enough).
+A survey of results on proper colorings of hypergraphs and related problems were found in \cite{RSh}.
+A some Brooks' type theorem for DP-colorings of hypergraphs is proved in \cite{Schweser}.